-3. Dinner/Supper: This is where I prefer to splurge, although if you need to save some money then I recommend pizza since you can split that between several people.
+3. Dinner/Supper: This is where I prefer to splurge, although if you need to save some money then I recommend pizza in Lahaina or elsewhere, since you can split that between several people.

-I recommend Duke’s for the fresh fish selection and Hula Grill for the fresh fruit and desserts, both in Ka’anapali.
+I recommend Duke’s for the fresh fish selection (macadamia nut crusted is so good) and Hula Grill for the fresh fruit and desserts, both in Ka’anapali.
 They have a plenty of surfing style and traditional Hawaiian ingredients.Three’s Bar and Grill in Kihei has excellent drinks and healthy entrees with a California-vibe in their open air dining room.

 The Hana Ranch Restaurant in Hana is one of the few places to eat in the small town, and luckily the food is great.
 You can eat inside or outside, with full entree options that are always welcome after a long day of winding into Hana.

 WHAT TO SEE:

 This is the hardest part to write, because there seems to be an endless amount of things to do!
 I’ll just have to dive in.

 Ocean life: If you stay in Kihei like I did, there’s a Snorkel Bob’s in town (there are also locations in Wailea and Lahaina) where you can rent snorkeling gear and boogie boards for the week at low prices.
 When you’re done, just drop off the gear at any time of the day at any location.